Y3t1M/Arduino-R4-Controller-Web-Interface/README.md

 Electromagnet 2: Connected to pin 8.

 Power Supply:
-External Power Source: Recommended for servos and electromagnets.
+External Power Source: Recommended for servos and electromagnets. ( I used my laptop for a bit becuase it was convenient but if i had too many things plugged in it wouldnt work becuase it was over drawing so i had to swicth to plugging it into the wall.)

 Driver Components:
 Transistors/MOSFETs: For switching electromagnets.